cometaj2/huckle/README.rst

 - URL pinning/caching, and cache flushing, of successfully traversed final execution URLs, to speed up execution of already executed command sequences.

-- Use as a Python library along with simple stdin-and-stdout-like data streaming.
+- Use as a python library along with simple stdin-and-stdout-like data streaming.

 To Do
 -----